topjohnwu/Magisk/docs/guides.md

 ## Magisk Module Installer

 A Magisk module installer is a Magisk module packaged in a zip file that can be flashed in the Magisk app or custom recoveries such as TWRP.
-The simplest Magisk module installer is just a Magisk module packed as a zip file, in addition to the following files:
+The simplest Magisk module installer is just a Magisk module packed as a zip file, in addition to the following files only if the module supports flashing in recovery:

 - `update-binary`: Download the latest [module_installer.sh](https://github.com/topjohnwu/Magisk/blob/master/scripts/module_installer.sh) and rename/copy that script as `update-binary`
 - `updater-script`: This file should only contain the string `#MAGISK`